bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 That's an excellent question, and I should have really used a transaction with two inputs, but no, there is not.
 And how does that work?
-Well, A, we have an input counter up here already that tells us how many witness stacks there will be, because every input has to have a witness stack.
+Well, we have an input counter up here already that tells us how many witness stacks there will be, because every input has to have a witness stack.
 If you have a legacy input and a pay-to-taproot input, for example, the legacy input will have a witness stack of length zero.
 It'll just say, hey, here's my witness stack.
 I have zero witness items.